 Jyske Realkredit A/S is wholly owned by Jyske Bank A/S, which is a Danish SIFI.
-Jyske Realkredit's staff totalled 28 in 2018 compared with 212 in 2017.
+Jyske Realkredit's staff totalled 23 in 2019 compared with 28 in 2018.

-Core income rose from DKK 2,135m in 2017 to DKK 2,361m in 2018, while impairment charges for loans and advances increased from a loss of DKK 202m in 2017 to a gain of DKK 38m in 2018.
+Core income fell from DKK 2,361m in 2019 to DKK 1,778m in 2019, while impairment charges for loans and advances decreased from a gain of DKK 38m in 2018 to a loss of DKK 35m in 2019.

-In 2018 Jyske Realkredit A/S achieved a pre-tax profit of DKK 1,262m, which is equal to an ROE of 6.0% pa.
-It is a higher profit than the previous year's DKK 1,131m.
-The result was favourably affected by non-recurring income from the sale of the company's owner-occupied property as well as lower interest rates expenses due to the redemption of senior loans in January 2018.
-The profit was extraordinarily affected by one-off adjustments of loan impairment charges and provisions for guarantees at the beginning of 2018 due to the implementation of IFRS 9.
+In 2019 Jyske Realkredit A/S achieved a pre-tax profit of DKK 1,434m, which is equal to a ROE of 6.1% pa.
+It is a higher profit than the previous year's DKK 1,262m.
+Direct comparison between these profits is,however difficult due to multiple circumstances: A new settlement model between Jyske Bank and Jyske Realkredit was introduced, and the 2018 result was extraordinarily affected by large non-recurring items (the implementation of IFRS 9 and sale of an owner-occupied property).

-In 2018 Jyske Realkredit's portfolio grew by no less than DKK 19.3bn, which was mainly attributable to enhanced distribution power after the merger with Jyske Bank.
-Jyske Realkredit's portfolio has grown about DKK 120bn since the merger, and the share of Danish mortgage lending now amounts to 11.5%.
+In 2019 Jyske Realkredit's portfolio grew by no less than DKK 11.3bn, which was mainly attributable to enhanced distribution power after the merger with Jyske Bank.
+Jyske Realkredit's portfolio has grown about DKK 130bn since the merger, and the share of Danish mortgage lending now amounts to 11.5%.

 Jyske Realkredit A/S mainly offers mortgage loans to three segments: Private residential, commercial and subsidised housing.
-In 2018 Jyske Realkredit's total mortgage lending broke down into 53% for owner-occupied homes, 16% for subsidised housing, 13% for private rental properties, 11% for office and business properties and 7% for other properties.
+In 2019 Jyske Realkredit's total mortgage lending broke down into 51% for owner-occupied homes, 15% for subsidised housing, 15% for private rental properties, 11% for office and business properties and 7% for other properties.